College Application Essays: Brainstorming the Perfect Topic

 “Later that night, no longer in Tanzania’s tropics, but instead in Manhattan’s concrete jungle, I find myself staring at a man in the dead of night on the Lower East Side of Manhattan.
 The decaying pavement studded with hardened gum and cigarette butts is fraught with distrust and ruthlessness; this is the place he calls home.
 Hunched over, eyes shut, head dangling, he lay camouflaged on the unlit street corner.
 I am a Midnight Runner, a member of a charity organization, and my job is to care of the homeless of the city’s streets.
 As I carefully move towards the silent city-dweller, each step of mine is tinged with caution.”

 “Now when my grandfather and I play checkers again, I find the unassuming checkerboard to be more than just a fun pastime.
 Instead, the objectified game has become the anchor.
 As I leave the comforts of my grandfather’s living room and the binary, black-and-white, forward-and-backward checker board behind, I venture through the realities of the larger world, learning to navigate by finding simplicity – the unifying, underlying, and omnipresent…While my checkerboard may be black and white, our world is certainly more of a light-polluted-NYC-night gray.”

 This essay deftly interweaves the two experiences of safely playing a simple game of checkers and boldly navigating the complex problem of homelessness to reveal her growth into an insightful, purposeful, and compassionate individual.

 It is a perfect example of how focusing on experiences, activities, or memories that are highly important to you will give you great material for an outstanding essay.

 Want more help on creating an amazing college application essay?
-Check out our Application Essay Writing Program!
+Check out our Application Essay Writing Program and our College Essay Summer Workshop.
 Our expert coaches will walk you step-by-step through the writing process.